 Guidelines for Presenters

-A Mac laptop computer and projector, and remote control and laser pointer will be available for PowerPoint presentations.
+A Mac laptop computer and projector, and remote control/laser pointer will be available for PowerPoint presentations.
 Bring your material on a memory stick.
-An assistant will help you load and test your presentation before the morning or the afternoon session, depending on when you are scheduled.
+The A/V support tech for the meeting will help you load and test your presentation as soon as possible, no later than the break before the morning or the afternoon session when you are scheduled.
+Plan to click through your slides to make sure that all information, symbols, fonts, and transitions display as intended.

 Minimize or avoid the use of transitions and animations in your presentation.
 We also encourage you to save a second copy of your presentation in PDF format.
 If all the information is visible in the PDF, this can be used for a smoother, more accurate display of your slides, or as a backup.